jina-ai/jina/.github/2.0/cookbooks/Executor.md

 The `encode` function of this executor generates a feature vector for each image in each `Document` of the input `DocumentArray`.
 The feature vector generated is the output activations of the neural network (a vector of 1000 components).
-Note the embedding of each text is perfomed in a joined operation (all embeddings are creted for all images in a single function call) to achieve higher performance.
+Note the embedding of each text is performed in a joined operation (all embeddings are created for all images in a single function call) to achieve higher performance.

 As a result each `Document` in the input `DocumentArray`  _docs_ will have an `embedding` after `encode()` has